grip-unina/ClipBased-SyntheticImageDetection/docs/index.md

 [![arXiv](https://img.shields.io/badge/-arXiv-B31B1B.svg?style=for-the-badge)](https://arxiv.org/abs/2312.00195)
 [![GRIP](https://img.shields.io/badge/-GRIP-0888ef.svg?style=for-the-badge)](https://www.grip.unina.it)

-Aim of this work is to explore the potential of pre-trained vision-language models (VLMs) for universal detection of AI-generated images.
+The aim of this work is to explore the potential of pretrained vision-language models (VLMs) for universal detection of AI-generated images.
 We develop a lightweight detection strategy based on CLIP features and study its performance in a wide variety of challenging scenarios.
-We find that, unlike previous belief, it is neither necessary nor convenient to use a large domain-specific dataset for training.
+We find that, contrary to previous beliefs, it is neither necessary nor convenient to use a large domain-specific dataset for training.
-On the contrary, by using only a handful of example images from a single generative model, a CLIP-based detector exhibits a surprising generalization ability and high robustness across several different architectures, including recent commercial tools such as Dalle-3, Midjourney v5, and Firefly.
+On the contrary, by using only a handful of example images from a single generative model, a CLIP-based detector exhibits surprising generalization ability and high robustness across different architectures, including recent commercial tools such as Dalle-3, Midjourney v5, and Firefly.
-We match the SoTA on in-distribution data, and improve largely above it in terms of generalization to out-of-distribution data (+6% in terms of AUC) and robustness to impaired/laundered data (+13%).
+We match the state-of-the-art (SoTA) on in-distribution data and significantly improve upon it in terms of generalization to out-of-distribution data (+6% AUC) and robustness to impaired/laundered data (+13%).

 <center>
 <img src="./graph.svg" alt="images" width="500pt" /><br />
-Area Under ROC Curve (%) on unseen synthetic generators (x-axis) and on post-processed data (y-axis).
+Area Under ROC Curve (AUC %) on unseen synthetic generators (x-axis) and on post-processed data (y-axis).
-The first number measures the generalization ability of the detector, the second its robustness to possible impairments.
+The first number measures the generalization ability of the detector, the second measures its robustness to possible impairments.
-Circle area proportional to training set size.
-The performance is measured over 18 different synthetic models.
+Circle area is proportional to training set size.
+Performance is measured over 18 different synthetic models.
-Our CLIP-based detector largely outperforms all SOTA methods with very limited training data.
+Our CLIP-based detector largely outperforms all SoTA methods with very limited training data.
 </center>